National Security Inspectorate

 The National Security Inspectorate, or NSI, is an independent not for profit UKAS accredited certification body operating in the United Kingdom.
 It is not a Trade association.
 It serves to approve around 1800 professional security and fire safety providers in accordance with International, British and Industry Standards and Codes of Practise, who are listed in the NSI Company Finder.

 History

-Formed in 1971 as the National Supervisory Council for Intruder Alarms, as a product certification organisation for installers of security alarms / burglar alarms, it merged in the 1990s with the Security Systems Inspectorate (SSI) to become the National Approval Council for Security Systems (NACOSS), and later merged with the Inspectorate of the manned guarding Security Industry (ISI), which had formed in 1992, to become the NSI in 2001.
+Formed in 1971 as the National Supervisory Council for Intruder Alarms, as a product certification organisation for installers of security alarms / burglar alarms, it merged in the 1990s with the Security Systems Inspectorate (SSI) to become the National Approval Council for Security Systems (NACOSS), and later merged with the Inspectorate of the staffed guarding Security Industry (ISI), which had formed in 1992, to become the NSI in 2001.

 Around 16 million people in the UK do not have home and contents insurance on their property.

 Function

 It provides primarily independent 3rd party certification to service providers in the security systems guarding and fire safety sectors, with the objective of raising standards in the sector.
 Approved Companies who are unable or unwilling to adhere to relevant standards have their approval withdrawn.
 It works closely with public authorities, trade associations, insurers and other in the development of standards.